 The website’s server can respond in many different ways, commonly known as response codes.
-These replies contain a 3 digit code which informs us of the status of the requested page at the time of the query.
+These replies contain a 3 digit code that informs us of the status of the requested page at the time of the query.

-In one sentence: an HTTP Status Code is the code the website server sends back to the user’s browser when opening a page.
+In one sentence: an HTTP status code is the code the website server sends back to the user’s browser when opening a page.

 This response can be “OK, here you go” or show any issue that either impede the user from seeing the page or delays the page load.
-Let’s look at them in more detail.

 How to identify a response code?